-Apnea of prematurity (AOP) is a condition in which premature infants stop breathing for 15 to 20 seconds during sleep.
+Apnea of prematurity (AOP) is a condition in which premature infants stop breathing for more than 15 to 20 seconds during sleep.
 AOP usually goes away on its own as a baby matures.

 Babies who are born prematurely or who experience respiratory problems shortly after birth are at risk for bronchopulmonary dysplasia (BPD), sometimes called chronic lung disease.

-Cystic fibrosis (CF), a genetic disorder that particularly affects the lungs and digestive system, makes kids who have it more vulnerable to repeated lung infections.
+Cystic fibrosis (CF) is a genetic disorder that affects the lungs and digestive system Kids who have it can get lung infections often and have trouble breathing.

 Extracorporeal membrane oxygenation (ECMO) is the use of a machine to do the work that the heart and lungs normally do.